 This means that the upgrade is performed outside the production environment and then transferred to the target (production) server.

-This option gives better security of the update: the risk of damage to the database is minimal, because the process can be repeated.
+This option gives better security of the update: the risk of an error or damage to the database is minimal because the process can be repeated.

 In this case, however, the downtime of the application is longer (‘production’ must be shut down for the duration of the update work).
 If there are differences between the production and local environments, the tests will be slightly less reliable.

-This option does not require much involvement on the part of administrators.
+This option does not require much involvement on the part of site administrators.

 Exporting data from the old version of Pimcore to the new version